neploch/Stanley/ReadMe.txt

 2) In case you do not have chromedriver.exe file on your computer you can download it from http://chromedriver.chromium.org/downloads
 Choose the latest version folder, select and download chromedriver_win32.zip for Windows OS based machine Unzip it.
 3) Create new Java Maven project on your IDE.
-Use selenium-java and jUnit dependencies from
+Use selenium-java and jUnit dependencies from  the POM file.
 4) Change the following paths in search_harry_potter.java file: line 21:
         String projectBasePath = "C:\\Users\\Eliyahu\\Downloads\\Stanley\\";